mapbox/node-pre-gyp/README.md

     ps: if($env:APPVEYOR_REPO_COMMIT_MESSAGE.ToLower().Contains('[publish binary]')) { node-pre-gyp --msvs_version=2013 publish }

 Remember this publishing is not the same as `npm publish`.
 We're just talking about the binary module here and not your entire npm package.
-To automate the publishing of your entire package to npm on travis see http://about.travis-ci.org/docs/user/deployment/npm/

 ## Travis Automation